 Experience the magic of Costa Rica while helping it’s exotic and domestic species.
-This internship was designed to provide a well-rounded caseload with a focus on exotic birds and mammals.
+This internship was designed to provide a well-rounded caseload with a focus on exotic birds, mammals, reptiles and amphibians.
 All medical procedures and treatments are performed under the direction of a qualified veterinarian and all training is provided.

 This small animal clinic & sanctuary strives to mitigate animal suffering with an ongoing spay/neuter campaign, street dog rescue & rehabilitation project, and community education for the humane treatment of all animals.